2026 Manhattan Tennis Ladder

 8. Wildcard Challenges:

-• Each player gets 3 wildcards per season.
+• Each player is awarded 3 wildcards per season.

 • A wildcard lets you challenge a player more than 5 spots above your rank.